17 New Year’s Eve Ball Drops in Michigan to Celebrate 2025!

 The Memorial Drawbridge will be raised several minutes before midnight and the countdown will begin one minute before midnight.
 This year’s event is sure to please the entire family.

-There will be horse-drawn wagon rides, s’mores and hot cocoa in East Park, a snow sculpture making contest from 1 to 4pm.
-Charlevoix Cinema III will be playing a free movie, “Lego Movie 2″, beginning at 4:30pm.
+There will be horse-drawn wagon rides, s’mores and hot cocoa in East Park, a snow sculpture making contest from 1 to 4 pm.
+Charlevoix Cinema III will be playing a free movie, “Small Foot”, beginning at 10:30 am.
 The Bridge Drop is going to be an exciting event that brings family and friends together to ring in the New Year.

 WHERE TO STAY IF YOU GO